In this article you will find the following:

 - Reinstall macOS

-- Clean Up Your Start Disc and RAM
+- Clean Up Your Start Disk and RAM

 Step 1.
 Force Restart Your Mac

-On occasion, simply restarting your machine can be the solution.
+On occasion, simply restarting your machine can be the solution to unfreeze your Mac.
 You should only force restart if you have no other option.
 But, in this case, it might be your only hope.

 Force Restart by pressing the Power button until it completely shuts down.
 You can then hold down the Power button to see if your machine is running as usual.

-If you have the same issue, try another potential solution and boot in Safe Mode.
+If you have the same issue and your MacBook Pro won't boot past the Apple logo, try another potential solution and boot in Safe Mode.

 Step 2.
 Boot in Safe Mode